County courts, administrative courts, district courts and the Supreme Court

 Chancellor of JusticeChancellor of Justice: Kohtu 8, 15193 Tallinn, Estonia

-Everyone has the right to submit an application to the Chancellor of Justice to check that an act or other piece of legislation complies with the Constitution and other laws.
-The Chancellor of Justice monitors the compliance of legislation issued by the legislative and executive powers and local governments with the Constitution and other laws.
+Everyone has the right to submit an application to the Chancellor of Justice to check that an Act or other piece of legislation complies with the Constitution and other laws.
+The Chancellor of Justice checks that legislation issued by the legislative and executive powers and local governments is in compliance with the Constitution and other laws.

 - that Acts comply with the Constitution;

 - that Government of the Republic regulations comply with the Constitution and other legislation;

 - that ministerial regulations comply with the Constitution and other legislation;

 - that regulations of local government councils and of municipal and city governments comply with the Constitution and other legislation;

 - the legality of legislative acts issued by legal persons in public law.

 If the Chancellor of Justice finds that a legislative act is unconstitutional or does not comply with other laws: